 This peak is not in the book.
 Published June 2019

 Beartrap Ridge is located north of the Salmon River and west of North Fork, Idaho.
 It is in an area where the Clearwater and Bitterroot Mountains merge without a clear boundary line.
 This peak was a fire lookout site as early as 1919.
 The lookout was finally destroyed by the Mustang Forest Complex Fire in 1982.
 USGS Tincup Hill

 Bing Young described the lookout in 1982 as follows:

-Beartrap Lookout (el.
-8078 ft.) sits at the edge of Beartrap Ridge between Owl Creek and the East Fork of Owl Creek.
-It is in the North Fork Ranger District on the North Side of the Salmon River in the kitterroot Mountains.
+Beartrap Lookout (8,078 feet) sits at the edge of Beartrap Ridge between Owl Creek and the East Fork of Owl Creek.
+It is in the North Fork Ranger District on the North Side of the Salmon River in the Bitterroot Mountains.

 Google Maps will give you driving directions from North Fork, Idaho.
 Google reports the route as 35.0 miles and two hours of driving time.
-While a 4WD is required it is recommended that you check with the Forest Service before venturing to this remote vantage point.
+While a 4WD vehicle is required, it is recommended that you check with the Forest Service before venturing to this remote vantage point.